hannesdelbeke/maya-plugin-template/README.md

 - Optional
   - replace this `README.md` with your own instructions
   - Add a LICENSE

+### Gotchas
+Maya plugins don't support packages, only a single module

 ### Plugin
 Plugins let the user easily enable / disable a tool in Maya (with Maya's plugin manager)